taadavis-web/Forms/readme.md

 ## Branches

 - `main`: Includes all the regular demo code, with a profile page and matching results page.
+- `BeforeDB`: Includes template inheritance and forms, but no DataBase yet

+### Experimental Branches

 - `HistoryPage`: Adds a page to show all (in-memory) submissions to the profile form.
 - `WTForms`: Adds integration for the [WTForms](https://wtforms.readthedocs.io/en/3.2.x/) library (via [Flask_WTF](https://flask-wtf.readthedocs.io/en/1.2.x/)) for more powerful validation and input widgets.